-Eager to draft off last minute Oscar buzz, Warner, Fox and Universal are releasing a trio of nominees on disc in the two weeks leading up to the kudocast.
+Eager to draft off — and further feed — last minute Oscar buzz, Warner, Fox and Universal are releasing a trio of nominees on disc in the two weeks leading up to the kudocast.
 Although varying widely in style, each period pic boasts knockout performances and welcome extras about their real-life inspirations.
 Repeat viewings remind just how good these perfs are.

 Easily the glossiest of the trio, Fox’s “Walk the Line” collector’s edition comes with commentary, deleted scenes and a bonus disc testifying to the power of Johnny Cash’s music and his love for June Carter.
 A behind the scenes taken from a primetime special boasts impressive music star power, but occasionally goes over the top in admiration for the Man in Black, as when pal Kris Kristofferson compares him to Lincoln.